garrandall/popular-music-data/tracks/i-don-t-wanna-go-on-innerlude.md

 Last night I laid awake
 I couldn't stop thinking of you (thinking of you)
 I must have called you a thousand times
-But I couldn't get through, ooh
+But I couldn't get through, oh
 So much is going through my mind
 (Did I really lose you this time?)
 I just want you to come back home